 ROOM IN THE INN

-We operate every night from November to March, seven days a week.
 Our entire program is based on the concept of mutual respect.
 We serve anyone in need; men, women, families and we don't discriminate against anyone, regardless of race, ethnicity, creed, sexual orientation, or disability.
 We do require the guests to follow some simple rules, the first being sobriety.
 This is for the safety of everyone.
-While we primarily partner with local churches, there is no requirements for participation in church services in order to be in our program.
-We encourage each Host Group to serve our guests without expectation but are thankful when friendships are formed and lives are changed because of those friendships.
+While we primarily partner with local churches, there are no requirements for participation or membership in a church in order to be in our program.
+We encourage each Host Group to serve our guests without expectation, but are thankful when friendships are formed and lives are changed because of those friendships.

 At Room in the Inn, we know that we cannot fix homelessness.
 It is a complicated and difficult issue with many layers.
 Unfortunately, due to the increasing mental health and opioid crisis, homelessness has dramatically increased in recent years.
-There is not one "silver bullet" to fix the problems and just finding employment and housing will not always fix things.
-Homelessness is often filled with hopeless and despair.
+While finding employment and housing is great, it is not a "silver bullet" that will fix the many intricate problems and issues homeless people often face.
+The experience of being homeless is often filled with hopelessness and despair.
 We know we can't solve all of everyone's problems and we don't try.
-But what we CAN do is to offer our guests hope and show them kindness and dignity.
+However, what we CAN do is offer our guests hope and show them kindness and dignity.
 We can become friends with people who have experienced pain and judgement and often feel discarded by society.
 Through those friendships, we can learn some of the barriers that homeless people face and advocate for change and additional resources.
 We can educate our neighbors and community to better understand why people have become homeless and how to best help them.